gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 export function isMeasureSort(obj: any): obj is IMeasureSortItem;

 // @public
-export function isNativeTotal(obj: any): obj is INativeTotalItem;
+export function isNegativeAttributeFilter(obj: any): obj is INegativeAttributeFilter;

 // @public
-export function isPoPMeasureDefinition(obj: any): obj is IPoPMeasureDefinition;
+export function isPoPMeasure(obj: any): obj is IPoPMeasureDefinition;

 // @public
+export function isPositiveAttributeFilter(obj: any): obj is IPositiveAttributeFilter;

+// @public
 export function isPreviousPeriodMeasure(obj: any): obj is IPreviousPeriodMeasureDefinition;

+// @public
+export function isRelativeDateFilter(obj: any): obj is IRelativeDateFilter;

 // @public
 export function isTotal(obj: any): obj is ITotal;